Patanjali

 Ashtanga refers to the 8-limbed paths described by Patanjali in the

 Yoga Sutras.
-“Astha” is the number eight and “ang” means limb.
+“Ashta” is the number eight and “ang” means limb.
 These 8

 limbs of yoga, basically act as guidelines on how to live a meaningful